-The majority of sporadic spontaneous miscarriages in the general population are due to genetic abnormalities of the conceptus.
-These are due in part to chromosomal abnormalities of the egg or sperm.
-Since it is now well established that a woman’s eggs deteriorate with age, it is not surprising then to see increased rates of miscarriages in older women.
-The etiology of this phenomenon is directly linked to the chromosomal deterioration of eggs with time.
+The majority of spontaneous miscarriages in the general population are due to genetic abnormalities of the conceptus.
+These genetic abnormalities are due in part to chromosomal abnormalities of the egg or sperm.
+The most common chromosomal abnormality is called “balanced translocation.”

-Normal fertilization and early embryo development in the humans can occur despite the presence of genetic abnormalities.
-Studies of 3 day old human embryos have shown chromosomal abnormalities in 20 - 60% of perfectly normal embryos.
-More than likely, most of these chromosomally abnormal embryos would arrest in early development and subsequently miscarry.
-Actually, in clinically recognized first-trimester miscarriages where fetal material is available, about 50-60% have chromosomal abnormalities.
+However, normal fertilization and early embryo development in humans can occur despite the presence of genetic abnormalities.
+Studies of 3-day-old human embryos have shown chromosomal abnormalities in 20 - 60% of perfectly normal embryos.

-The mechanism in these cases is probably related to an insufficient blood supply to the septum resulting in inadequate nutritional support of the fetus that implants on the septum, or possibly to a mechanical pressure effect.
+The danger of anatomical abnormalities is often related to an insufficient blood supply to the septum, resulting in inadequate nutritional support of the fetus that implants on the septum, or to a mechanical pressure effect.

-Antiphospholipid antibody syndrome is a condition that can lead to miscarriages and increased risk of blood clots.
-The diagnosis is made when patients have elevated levels of anticardiolipin antibodies and/or test positive for Lupus Anticoagulant.
+Thrombophilia is a condition that increases your risk of developing blood clots due to an imbalance in naturally-occurring blood-clotting proteins.
+This can include Antiphospholipid Antibody Syndrome or APS, which can in turn lead to miscarriages and increased risk of blood clots.
+The diagnosis is made when patients have elevated levels of Anticardiolipin Antibodies and/or test positive for Lupus Anticoagulant.
 For a proper diagnosis the test should be positive twice, 12 weeks apart.
 Patients who have this disease should receive a blood thinner and baby aspirin during pregnancy.

-If after extensive evaluation the cause of the recurrent miscarriages is not elucidated, then the term “Unexplained” is used. unfortunately, 50% of patients will end up in this category of patients.
-These patients can continue trying on their own, consider IVF with preimplantation genetic screening or surrogacy as the ultimate treatment.
+If after extensive evaluation the cause of the recurrent miscarriages is not elucidated, then the term “Unexplained” is used.
+Unfortunately, 50% of patients will end up in this category.
+These patients can continue trying on their own, consider IVF with preimplantation genetic screening or use surrogacy as the ultimate treatment.